+Lenox.
+What's your grace's will?
+160

 Macbeth.
-Saw you the weird sisters?
+Saw you the weyward sisters?

-Lennox.
+Lenox.
 No, my lord.

 Macbeth.
 Came they not by you?

-Angus.
+Lenox.
 No indeed, my lord.

 Macbeth.
-Infected be the air whereon they ride, And damned all those that trust them. -- I did hear
+Infected be the air whereon they ride, 165

+And damned all those that trust them. -- I did hear

-The galloping of horse.
+The galloping of horses.
 Who was it came by?

-Lennox.
+Lenox.
 'Tis two or three, my lord, that bring you word

 Macduff is fled to England.

 Macbeth.
 Fled to England?

-Angus.
+170

+Lenox.
 Ay, my good lord.

 Macbeth.
-Time, thou anticipatest my dread exploits!
+Time, thou anticipat'st my dread exploits!

+The flighty purpose never is o'ertook

+Unless the deed go with it.
 From this moment,

-The very firstlings of my heart shall be
+The very firstlings of my heart shall be 175

 The firstlings of my hand.
 And even now,

 To crown my thoughts with acts, be it thought and done.

 The castle of Macduff I will surprise,

 Seize upon Fife, give to the edge of the sword

-His wife, his babes, and all unfortunate souls
+His wife, his babes, and all unfortunate souls 180

 That trace him in his line.
 No boasting like a fool --

 This deed I'll do before this purpose cool.

+But no more sights! -- Where are these gentlemen?

+Come, bring me where they are.
+185

+Exeunt.